-If you have been victimized by a negligent driver, you may want to seek help from a personal injury attorney in Texas.
+If you have been victimized by a negligent driver, you may want to seek help from a car wreck attorney in Texas.
 A lawyer who has handled distracted driving cases may be helpful in looking at the details of the situation and formulating a strong case on your behalf.

 Contact one of the Houston attorneys at Reich & Binstock for a free consultation to determine whether damages may be recoverable.
 Either use our contact form or call 713-622-7271 or 800-622-7271 toll free.